-Located in the western region of Karnataka, Chikmagalur is one district that owes much of its popularity to the Baba Budan Giri ranges, and the coffee plantations.
+Located in the western region of Karnataka, Chikmagalur is one district that owes much of its popularity to the Baba Budan Giri ranges, the coffee plantations and its weather.
 Encompassing of vast and refreshingly green landscapes, Chikmagalur by far is one of the best places to visit in South India during August which is yet to be explored by travelers.

 Suggested Read: 10 Monsoon Getaways Near Bangalore For A Scenic Escape

 Weather in August: 21°C to 35°C at an average

 Major Attractions: Baba Budan Giri, Hebbe Falls, Kodandarama Temple, and more.

 Things To Do: Backpacking in Mullayanagiri, wildlife safari and rafting in Bhadra Wildlife Sanctuary, trek to Kudremukh, and more.

 How To Reach: The Mangalore airport is the nearest airport to Chikmagalur which is located 170 kilometres away.
 The nearest railway head is that of Kadur railway station which is 40 kilometres away.

 South Weekend Holiday Packages On TravelTriangle